eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/Dedicated MD 26th October 2022.md

 * **MWPC Quad scan**
 	* in IRRAD/CHARM

-## Medium priority

-### Low priority
+## Low priority
 * Fast extraction and SEC calibration, see [[XSECs in East Area#Matthew]]

 ## Intensity degradation

+* Bump technique on 23
-Marc wants to try on the 20.11.22 to degrade the intensity with a bump on [[TPS15 Dummy septum]] with bumpers 12-20 at the start of flat top
+* Marc wants to try on the 20.11.22 to degrade the intensity with a bump on [[TPS15 Dummy septum]] with bumpers 12-20 at the start of flat top